v-e-e-m-a/task-list-api/ada-project-docs/wave_06.md

 ## Requirements

 We should:
 1. Update our models so that the relationship between them is created in our database.
-Secondly, we should
 2. Create our new route, `/goals/<goal_id>/tasks`, so that our API gives back the right information.

 Use the tests in `tests/test_wave_06.py` to guide your implementation.